Wondering where to pick up the One Week Friends

 - Pros: ✅ You get straight to the new content and find out what happens next without re-reading familiar events.
 It’s the most time-efficient way to continue the story.

 - Cons: ❌ You miss out on the subtle foreshadowing, character-building inner monologues, and small but charming interactions that the anime omitted for time.
-The pacing and emotional tone of the manga are slightly different from the start.
+The pacing and emotional tone of the

 Option 2: Starting at Chapter 1 (Recommended)

 - Pros: ✅ You experience the story exactly as the author, Matcha Hazuki, intended.
-You’ll gain a deeper appreciation for the characters through their internal thoughts, which are a huge part of the manga’s appeal.
-You’ll also notice minor but meaningful differences in scenes you thought you knew.
+You’ll gain a deeper appreciation for the characters through their internal thoughts, which are a huge part of the

-- Cons: ❌ You will have to read through the plot points that the anime already adapted.
+manga ‘s appeal.
+You’ll also notice minor but meaningful differences in scenes you thought you knew. - Cons: ❌ You will have to read through the plot points that the anime already adapted.
 However, many find this experience rewarding as it highlights the adaptation differences.

-What Happens in the Sequel Manga, “Sono Ato no Isshuukan Friends”?
+What Happens in the Sequel Manga , “Sono Ato no Isshuukan Friends”?

 However, a critical point to know is that the sequel went on an extended hiatus after only a few chapters were released.
-As of February 2026, it has not yet resumed serialization.
+As of May 2026, it has not yet resumed serialization.
 While it offers a tantalizing glimpse into the future of the characters, it does not provide a complete story.
 Fans are hopeful for its return, but for now, the main 7-volume series is the only complete narrative available.

 FAQs About where does the one week friends anime end in the manga